 This means I basically grew up eating barbecue.
 Memphis-style barbecue.
 (Which, in my opinion, is the best there is, but I’m a wee bit biased.)

 Recently, I’ve made it my mission to make barbecue in the Instant Pot.
 Because while traditional barbecue is amazingly delicious, not all of us have a smoker, nor do we have the time to spend hours/days on barbecue dishes.

-As an added bonus, these Instant Pot Baked Beans are a little less sweet and a little spicier than the traditional jarred beans.
+As an added bonus, these BBQ Baked Beans are a little less sweet and a little spicier than the traditional jarred beans.
 They’re also vegetarian (if you add in the correct ingredients!)

 Quite honestly, they remind me of the beans I love at the Rendezvous, a Memphis barbecue institution.